andantissimo/moodle-block_clipboard/README.md

 1. Turn your course editing on.
 2. Add a Favorites block into your course.
 3. Then you will see star icons on the left side of each activity.
-4. Toggle the start icon to add/remove the activity into/from your favorites.
+4. Toggle the star icon to add/remove the activity into/from your favorites.
 5. Drag an activity from the Favorites block and drop into course section you want.

 ## License